 Simmer for 30 - 45 minutes, stirring occasionally, as you break down the tomato pieces with a wooden spoon.
 After simmering, the sauce will have thickened and no longer seem watery.

 When the sauce is done, discard the onion and herbs.
-Boil the gnocchi until al dente, then transfer to the sauce, and serve!
+Boil the gnocchi until al dente, then transfer to the sauce, and serve with a drizzle of olive oil.

 Tips & Tricks

-- Adjust for humidity: Making a good pasta dough requires observing the environment around you and making changes as needed.
-I always keep a small bowl of water beside me, so if I notice the dough feels dry as I'm kneading it, I wet my hands with the water to moisten the dough.
-This is especially helpful if you have trouble rolling rolling the dough into a rope; if it feels like there isn't any friction, a bit of water can be helpful.
-Use a little at a time - don't go overboard or the dough will be too wet!
-Conversely, if the dough is sticky after the 1 hour rest period, you can add a bit more semola flour on top.
+This is especially helpful if you have trouble rolling the dough into a rope; a bit of water can be helpful if there isn't any friction.
+Use a little at a time - don't go overboard, or the dough will be too wet!
+Conversely, if the dough is sticky after the 1 hour rest period, add more semola flour.

 Storage & Reheating Instructions

-- Uncooked gnocchetti sardi can be refrigerated on the baking sheets covered with plastic wrap for up to 2 days.
-For long-term storage, check out my guide on Storing Homemade Pasta.
+Storage Instructions: Uncooked malloreddus can be refrigerated on baking sheets covered with plastic wrap for up to 2 days.
+For long-term storage, check out my guide on storing fresh pasta.
+The sauce should be stored in an airtight container in the fridge for 3 - 4 days.

-Note: Gnocchi in tomato sauce will continue to absorb the liquid so they will sort of lose their toothy bite and taste softer (similar to the texture of potato gnocchi) the next day.
+Note: Gnocchi in tomato sauce will continue to absorb the liquid, so they will lose their toothy bite and taste softer (similar to the texture of potato gnocchi) the next day.
 Where possible, I recommend storing the pasta and tomato sauce separately to preserve its texture.

 Recipe FAQs